 Jay was able combine his collaborative leadership style with a profound passion for hospitality while designing, building, and operating Maven Restaurant.
 He has built a team that truly believes in enthusiastic hospitality.
 Jay’s life-long passion for wine began during multiple harvests at Rhys Vineyards and was affirm by earning his title as Certified Sommelier and Advanced Wine Specialist from WSET.

-Diligent and always innovating, Jay is currently working on multiple new restaurant projects: Cadence, a high-energy restaurant featuring progressive American Cuisine, set to open summer-2015.
-As well as, Mr. Tipples Recording Studio, a craft-cocktail bar featuring live jazz nightly.
+Diligent and always innovating, Jay has just opened two new restaurant projects: Cadence, a high-energy restaurant featuring California Cusine from Chef Joey Elenterio.
+As well as, Mr. Tipples Recording Studio, a craft-cocktail bar offering live jazz every night.

 Isaac Miller started cooking as a teenager by reimagining produce from farmers’ markets into creative dishes for his family.